Bo's Top Albums of 2024

 9. Empress Of, For Your Consideration

-Empress Of is a one of a kind artist.
-Lorely Rodriguez really is that girl.
-It’s hard to describe, but her voice is so unique and she has brought something to the pop landscape others haven’t.
-As a concept album, For Your Consideration chronicles the end of her relationship with an LA movie director in the midst of his “For Your Consideration” campaign for the Oscars.
-The title track brilliantly sets the scene and spends the next 30 minutes exploring broader themes within Hollywood, detailing those peaks and valleys of a heated romance.
-And despite it being a shorter runtime, it zigs and zags while still keeping on theme.
-She’s never been more self-assured and commanding with her unique storytelling and production approach.
-In my homosexual opinion, this is one of the more underrated and overlooked albums from the year that deserved acclaim.
-Not to mention it features some spectacular features like Rina Sawayama and MUNA.
+Empress Of is truly one of a kind.
+Lorely Rodriguez is that girl—her voice is instantly recognizable, and she’s brought a unique flavor to the pop landscape that few others have.
+For Your Consideration is a concept album that chronicles the end of her relationship with an LA movie director during his “For Your Consideration” Oscar campaign.
+The title track sets the scene, and for the next 30 minutes, the album dives into the highs and lows of a passionate, tumultuous romance while reflecting on broader Hollywood themes.
+Despite its shorter runtime, it zigzags through emotions and ideas while staying firmly on theme.
+Empress Of has never sounded more self-assured, with her unique storytelling and production shining through.
+In my humble (and very gay) opinion, this album is one of the year’s most underrated and overlooked, and it definitely deserves more acclaim.
+It also features some killer collaborations, including Rina Sawayama and MUNA.

 Faves: Lorelei, Kiss Me (feat.
 Rina Sawayama), What’s Love (feat.
 MUNA)